 - Ease: Prepare 1 mixture for both the cinnamon swirl and the crumb topping.

 This coffee cake is delightful alongside a cup of coffee or tea (or a mimosa!).
 Make it for a birthday breakfast, a coffee catch-up with a friend, or a morning meeting—really any time you want to make the morning a little special.
+It’s always a favorite among these Easter brunch recipes, too!

 Key Ingredients (Especially Sour Cream!)